 Another awesome printable from Learn Create Love is the space ship with aliens for our ABC Book.
 The girls went all out using black construction paper and star stickers.

 I picked a read aloud for each letter of the week.
 I wanted to introduce the girls to classic literature but as I am no Jim Dale, reading aloud long books would hardly keep their attention.
 So I looked to annotated versions of the novels: Great Illustrated Classics.
 I picked “Around the World in 80 Days” for the letter T. T is for travel.
 The girls loved the book, but loved the Jackie Chan movie more!
-They did notice some differences (Fofo is a stickler for details.)
-But again, they asked again to watch it just a few weeks ago.
+They did notice some differences (Harley is a stickler for details.)

 The Great Illustrated Classic for the letter U was “The Adventures of Tom Sawyer.”
 U was for United States, and what better American Classic than Mark Twain.

 The girls were beyond excited for these Wall-E Printables from 1+1+1=1.
 I usually have a mish mash of different printables, but they enjoyed having one theme throughout.
 And plus, who doesn’t love Wall-E. You can download them on Carisa’s blog 🙂